Battle of Brandywine order of battle

 Nation Makers by Howard Pyle depicts the Battle of Brandywine.

-At the Battle of Brandywine on September 11, 1777 a colonial American army led by General George Washington fought a British-Hessian army commanded by General William Howe, 5th Viscount Howe.
+At the Battle of Brandywine of September 11, 1777, an American army led by General George Washington fought a British-Hessian army commanded by General William Howe, 5th Viscount Howe.
 Washington drew up his troops in a defensive position behind Brandywine Creek.
 Howe sent Lieutenant General Wilhelm von Knyphausen's 5,000 troops to demonstrate against the American front at Chadd's Ford.
 Meanwhile, Lieutenant General Charles Cornwallis took 10,000 troops on a wide flank march that crossed the creek and got in the rear of the American right wing under Major General John Sullivan.
 The Americans changed front but Howe's attack broke through.

 As Howe's wing made progress, Knyphausen converted his feint into a frontal attack on the American center.
 Washington's army was driven to the rear in disarray, but was saved from rout by Major General Nathanael Greene's rear guard action.
 Washington's army retreated to Chester, Pennsylvania while Howe occupied Wilmington, Delaware.
 The engagement took place in Chadds Ford Township, Delaware County, Pennsylvania.